missingfaktor/akar/TUTORIAL.md

 Akar already has this function, and it's called `!constant`.

+#### Predicate patterns

 We could generalize this even further to accept any **predicate**, and not be restricted to just equality tests.
-Sure enough, Akar has this as well.
+Sure enough, Akar has this covered as well.

 ```clojure
 user=> (source !pred)